François Antoine Lallemand: America colonies

 The Alabama land grants were sold to finance another colony in Texas.
 The planned Texas colony, Champ d'Asile ("Field of Asylum") was meant for defeated Napoleonic veterans.
 Lallemand stated in public that the colony would have military men only for protection; otherwise it would concentrate on agriculture.

 On December 17, 1817 150 would-be-settlers sailed from Philadelphia for Galveston, Texas, where they arrived on January 14.
 Lallemand and his brother reached New Orleans, Louisiana on February 2, 1818, gathered new recruits and on March 10 left for Galveston with 120 volunteers.
 They sailed up the Trinity River to Atascosito where they built two small forts.

 However, the Mexican governor Antonio Maria Martinez heard about the French, prepared an expedition to the Trinity River and stationed a force at San Marcos to guard against possible attacks.
 When the French heard about this move, they abandoned Champ d'Asile around July 24 and fled to Galveston.
 Lallemand abandoned the colony and returned to New Orleans.
 Jean Lafitte and Amable Humbert helped some of the survivors to return to Louisiana and the rest walked back to New Orleans in August 1818.

+He acquired a sugar plantation in Louisiana and by 1820 owned fifteen slaves.
+He was reportedly involved in a plot to free Napoleon from Saint Helena.

 Lallemand later became a United States citizen.
 Napoleon left him 100,000 francs in his will and Lallemand used it to cover his debts.

 Return to France

-After Louis-Philippe restored the old imperial military grades after the July Revolution of 1830, Lallemand returned to France.
+After Louis Philippe I restored the old imperial military grades after the July Revolution of 1830, Lallemand returned to France.
 From 1837-1838, he served as military governor of Corsica.
 Charles Lallemand died in Paris in 1839.